agileproducts/product-copilot/instructions.md

 ## User stories

-User stories should be written using the BDD _Given, Then, When_ format.
+User stories should start with the _As..
+I want..
+So that_ format.
+Acceptance criteria should be written using the BDD _Given, Then, When_ format.

 Our engineering will practise TDD, so we should never see separate stories to 'write tests'.